blitzes27/python/picture_website/README.md

 * IP = same IP as host computer
 * It will display where the container can be reached in the terminal when it have built the website

+You need to have docker & compose installed on your system

 ```bash
 git clone --depth=1 --filter=blob:none --sparse https://github.com/blitzes27/python.git && \
 cd python && \